-The music enhances imaginative and creative abilities, stimulates the process of concentration and increases memory, strengthens the control of one's own emotions and self-esteem.
+Music enhances imaginative and creative abilities, stimulates the process of concentration and increases memory, strengthens the control of one's emotions and self-esteem.
 It is therefore important for children to listen to music, sing and play because a stimulating and shared musical environment, active listening through the bodily movement of dance, is a great stimulus to learn about themselves and their potential.
 Singing, mimicking songs through hand and face gestures, dancing and moving to the music create a feeling of well-being and harmony.
-For these reasons, to complement the school programs, we have planned permanent music lessons and summer workshops with the presence of local and European volunteers and musicians.
-Great attention will be paid in particular to native instruments such as the Adungu (a kind of harp), the Ensaasi (xylophone), the Kayamba and the M´bira, (idiophones), the Sekitulege, the Enkawanzi (flute) and of course to all the various percussions.
+For these reasons, in addition to the school programs, we organize permanent music lessons and summer workshops with the presence of local and European volunteers and musicians.
+We have paid particular attention to native instruments such as the Adungu (a kind of harp), the Ensaasi (xylophone), the Kayamba and the M´bira, (idiophones), the Sekitulege, the Enkawanzi (flute) and of course to all the various percussions.
 There will also be workshops for the design and construction of musical instruments with recycled materials.